MIO : Mutual Information Optimization using Self-Supervised Binary Contrastive Learning: Methodology

-In this subsection, we are going to derive the relationship between the MIO-loss function and mutual information \cite{shannon, eit, flmmi} between the samples in a pair.
-The final expression of the lower bound of the MIO-loss function will allow us to visualize the optimization process intuitively.
+In this subsection, we are going to derive the relationship between the MIOv3 loss function and mutual information \cite{shannon, eit, flmmi} between the samples in a pair.
+The final expression of the lower bound of the MIOv3 loss function will allow us to visualize the optimization process intuitively.